wp-plugins/zemanta/readme.txt

 == Frequently Asked Questions ==

-= What languages do you support? =

-Right now we support only English, but if you blog in other languages about trademarks and buzzwords Zemanta might still be useful.
+= Can Zemanta recommend me my own blog posts? =

+Yes, see tutorial on [How to: Use Zemanta to recommend articles from your own blog(s)](http://www.zemanta.com/blog/how-to-use-zemanta-to-recommend-articles-from-your-own-blogs/)

 = Can Zemanta recommend me my own photos? =

 Yes.
-You can setup Flickr account in Preferences and we'll recommend pictures from your account.
+You can connect your Instagram and Flickr account in Preferences and we'll recommend pictures from your account.

-= Can Zemanta recommend me my own blog posts? =

-Yes, see tutorial on [How to: Use Zemanta to recommend articles from your own blog(s)](http://www.zemanta.com/blog/how-to-use-zemanta-to-recommend-articles-from-your-own-blogs/)

-= Do you care about copyright at all? =
+= Do you care about copyright? =

 Yes, very much.
-Content that we are recommending is copyright cleared - either licenced as Creative Commons and similar or approved by stock photo providers.
-However we can only inform you about the license and it is your decision wheter it is acceptable to you.
+Content that we are recommending is copyright cleared - either licensed as Creative Commons and similar or approved by stock photo providers.
+However we can only inform you about the license and it is your decision whether it is acceptable to you.

+= How do I get my blog linked to by other bloggers in your network? =

+Just add your blog to our database and after it is approved (requirements for approval can be [found here](http://support.zemanta.com/customer/portal/articles/674805-how-to-become-part-of-zemanta-s-related-articles-pool)), if another blogger is writing about something that is relevant to you, we will recommend your article to them.
+You can find out who has linked to you through your Zemanta dashboard.

 = I have another question =

-Please take a look at [Zemanta Official FAQ](http://www.zemanta.com/faq/ "Zemanta FAQ").
+Please take a look at [Zemanta Official FAQ](http://support.zemanta.com "Zemanta Support").

 == Screenshots ==

-1. Zemanta sidebar
-2. Post write page with Zemanta, some sample content and suggestions present.
+1. Detailed view of the widget including the Related Images gallery, article list and the powerful search bar.
+2. WordPress admin new post page where Zemanta is suggesting relevant images, articles, links and tags for the article.
+3. Detailed view of the Article Preview where you get social stats and a neat preview of the article you're about to link to.
+4. The email you receive after another Zemanta user links to one of your articles.

 == Changelog ==

+= 1.2 =
+* Related articles now feature thumbnails
+* Added Instagram integration
+* Added support for Fashion Traffic affiliate program
+* Ability to share recommended articles via Facebook or Twitter
+* Better settings page

+= 1.1.3 =
+* Better errors indication in settings

 = 1.1.2 =
 * Fixed duplicating images bug in uploader